 If your spouse is your sole designated beneficiary, he or she must elect either option (a) or (b) by the earlier of December 31 of the year containing the fifth anniversary of your death, or December 31 of the year life expectancy payments would be required to begin.
 Your designated beneficiaries, other than a spouse who is the sole designated beneficiary, must elect either option (a) or (b) by December 31 of the year following the year of your death.
 If no election is made, distribution will be calculated in accordance with option (b).
 In the case of distributions under option (b), distributions must commence by December 31 of the year following the year of your death.
-Generally, if your spouse is the designated beneficiary, distributions need not commence until December 31 of the year you would have attained age 72 (age 701/2 if you would have attained age 701/2 before 2020), if later.
-If a beneficiary other than a person or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary of your IRA for purposes of determining the distribution period.
-If there is no designated beneficiary of your IRA, the entire IRA must be distributed by December 31 of the year containing the fifth anniversary of your death.
+Generally, if your spouse is the designated beneficiary, distributions need not commence until December 31 of the year you would have attained age 72 (701/2 if you would have attained 701/2 before 2020), if later.
+If a beneficiary other than a person or qualified trust as defined in the Treasury Regulations is named, you will be treated as having no designated beneficiary of your Roth IRA for purposes of determining the distribution period.
+If there is no designated beneficiary of your Roth IRA, the entire Roth IRA must be distributed by December 31 of the year containing the fifth anniversary of your death.

-2. Death of IRA Owner On or After January 1, 2020 - The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary or you have no designated beneficiary for purposes of determining a distribution period.
-This requirement applies to beneficiaries regardless of whether you die before, on, or after your required beginning date.
+2. Death of Roth IRA Owner On or After January 1, 2020 - The entire amount remaining in your account will generally be distributed by December 31 of the year containing the tenth anniversary of your death unless you have an eligible designated beneficiary or you have no designated beneficiary for purposes of determining a distribution period.